Cybersecurity for Employees Working Remotely

 Employer

-Use a Virtual Private Network (VPN), not Remote Desktop Protocol (RDP).
+Use a Virtual Private Network (VPN).

 Implement Multifactor Authentication (MFA).